 Why Peer Pressure?

-- help your teen better manage the stress that comes with this age;
+- a sense that your teen is better equipped to manage the stress that comes with this age; and

-- feel confident that you’ve prepared your teen to stay safe.
+- confidence that you’ve prepared your teen to stay safe.

 - builds capacity to assert boundaries and establish healthy relationships that will serve them for a lifetime;